-Section 2 contains a review of the basic notions underlying this work as well as a formal definition of the graph properties that we study.
-In Section 3 we present an adaptive tester for Clique-Collection that has almost-linear query complexity.
-This result stands in contrast to the (tight) lower-bound on the query complexity of non-adaptive testers for Clique-Collection, presented in Section 4.
-Larger gaps between the query complexity of adaptive versus non-adaptive testers are presented in Section 5.
-On the other hand, in Section 6, we present non-adaptive testers of query complexity that is almost-linear in the reciprocal of the proximity parameter.
+Section 2 contains a review of the basic notions underlying this work as well as formal definitions of the graph properties that we study.
+In Section 3 we present an adaptive tester for Clique Collection that has almost-linear query complexity.
+This result stands in contrast to the (tight) lower-bound on the query complexity of non-adaptive testers for Clique Collection, presented in Section 4.
+Theorem 1.1 follows by combining the results in these sections.
+Larger gaps between the query complexity of adaptive versus non-adaptive testers (i.e., Theorems 1.2 and 5.5) are presented in Section 5.
+On the other hand, in Section 6, we present non-adaptive testers of query complexity that is almost linear in the reciprocal of the proximity parameter.